towercomputers/toweros/docs/src/implementation.md

 `buildthinclient.py` is the module responsible for generating an image of TowerOS with the `build-tower-image thinclient` command, which uses the `mkimage` tool (see <https://wiki.alpinelinux.org/wiki/How_to_make_a_custom_ISO_image_with_mkimage>).

-The installer contains all the APK and pip packages necessary for installing the base system and `tower-tools`, which is ready to use after the first boot.
+The installer contains all the APK and pip packages necessary for installing the base system and `toweros`, which is ready to use after the first boot.
 In this way, the installation of the system, as well as the provisioning of a first host, does not require an Internet connection.

 Here are the different steps taken by `buildthinclient.py` to generate an image: